jonwho/resume/README.md

 # Development

+* `yarn build` to compile React components
-* `http-server` to serve pages
+* `yarn start` to serve page
 * `sass --watch styles/` to preprocess to css

-# TODO
+# WIP

-* Add some dev tools gulp/grunt/webpack?
-* File watchers and reloaders would be nice in one tool
+- Hot Module Reloading
+- Compile sass
+- Use styles as imports